-Leadership and Organizational Management, major with Aviation concentration
+Leadership and Organizational Management, major with Aviation concentration based in Lancaster, PA

-Contacts: Christine Sharp, Director of Leadership and Organizational Management and John Sibole, Director of Aviation based in Lancaster, PA
+Contacts: Christine Sharp, Director of Leadership and Organizational Management and John Sibole, Director of Aviation

-Degree: Bachelor of Science Semester Hours: 120 (33 EMU Core + 27 LOM + 60 Aviation)
+Semester Hours: 120 (33 EMU Core + 27 LOM + 60 Aviation)

 Admission Requirements: In Leadership and Organizational Management (LOM) with aviation concentration, applicants may transfer up to 30 credits from other schools or colleges for aviation certificates or ratings earned through qualified Part 141 schools.
 An enrollment counselor will work with applicants to develop an individualized academic plan for degree completion.